4ndr34z/shells/README.md

 ## PowerShell revshells<br>
 - Shows username@computer.(domain), above the prompt and working-directory
-- Has a partial AMSI-bypass making some stuff a bit easier, like loading a full AMSI bypass.
+- Has a partial and full AMSI-bypass.
 - TCP, UDP and SSL shells
 - New custom TCP revshell!
 - New custom SSL revshell!